gabrieleara/rtdag/tools/rt-dag/rt-dag/readme.md

 One can change the compilation parameters with *ccmake*:

   - The parameter **LOG_LEVEL** can be used to change verbosity.
 The default value is 0, i.e. the lowest verbosity;
   - The parameter **TASK_IMPL** indicates whether the DAG is implemented with threads or processes.
-The default value is threads.
+The default value is threads;
+  - The parameter **BUFFER_LINES** indicated the buffer depth os each DAG edge.
+It represents how many messages can be stores before the *push* method is blocked.

 # How to run